 The plaque outside of eCreamery on 50th and Underwood Ave.

-The one floating over Dundee was still high in the sky when it exploded.
+The bomb floating over Dundee was still high in the sky when it exploded.
 Lighting up the night sky, it caused several people in the neighborhood to step out and investigate.
-At first, they didn’t notice anything unusual so they chalked it up to fireworks or a car backfiring.
+They didn’t see anything unusual at the time so many chalked it to up fireworks or a car backfiring.
 By the next morning, it was obvious that it was something more ominous.
 The remnants were said to have landed near the house of Herman Dansky at 5124 Underwood Ave.

 The government kept it secret until after the war ended a couple weeks later.
 The U.S. didn’t want the Japanese to know how far inland some of the bombs made it.
 Fortunately, most of the attacks including the one in Dundee caused no damage, however, one in Oregon resulted in the death of a woman and five children.
 The Dundee-Memorial Park Association installed its plaque in 1992 to commemorate the 50th anniversary of WWII.